easytocloud/akskrotate/README.md

 Do you want to continue: [YN] Y
 Here we go ..
-Retriving keys for erik@easytocloud ..
+Retrieving keys for erik@easytocloud ..
 Making sure there is a free slot for a temporary second active key ..
 Removing inactive key ..
 Looking for other profiles with same access_key ..